On Memory

 The Two Kinds of Memory

-There is something Parfit’s framework, for all its elegance, doesn’t fully address.
-There is a difference between kinds of memory that matters more than the philosophers acknowledge.
+Parfit’s framework, for all its elegance, skips past something crucial.
+A difference between kinds of memory matters more than the philosophers acknowledge.

 Psychologists distinguish between semantic memory — knowledge of facts and concepts — and episodic memory — recollection of specific experiences.
 You know that Paris is the capital of France (semantic).
 You remember the afternoon you walked along the Seine and it started raining (episodic).
 The knowledge is propositional.
 The memory is experiential.
 Both are stored in the brain, both contribute to identity, but they have radically different phenomenal characters.
 Semantic memory feels like knowing.
 Episodic memory feels like re-living.